couchbaselabs/ToDoLite-iOS/tutorial.md

 In `AppDelegate.m`, create a new method called `startReplications` to create the push/pull replications:

 - initialise a new NSURL object.
 The string url for this tutorial is `http://localhost:4984/todos`
-- initialise the pull replication with the `createPullReplication` method
+- initialise the pull replication with the `createPullReplication` method on the database object
-- initialise the push replication with the `createPushReplication` method
+- initialise the push replication with the `createPushReplication` method on the database object
 - set the continuous property to true on both replications
 - call the `start` method on each replication
 Finally, call the `startReplications` method in the `application:didFinishLaunchingWithOptions` method.

+**Note:** in the url above, change the hostname from localhost to the hostname available at the workshop.

 If you run the app, nothing is saved to the Sync Gateway.
 That’s because we disabled the GUEST account in the configuration file.
 You can see the 401 HTTP errors in the console: